 To make His message more remarkable for His audience to remember

 You know you heard a great sermon if you remember it months later.
-This is the same with how Jesus spoke volumes even with just a few words.
+This is the same as how Jesus spoke volumes, even with just a few words.
 He used parables for the message to be heard up until 2,000 years later.

 Where are the Parables of Jesus Found in the Bible?

-The first four books of the New Testament are what comprises the Canonical Gospels.
+The first four books of the New Testament, are what comprise the Canonical Gospels.
 These are the books of Matthew, Mark, Luke, and John.
 They have a narrative structure that includes birth narratives, Jesus’ sayings, His mighty acts, an account of His passion and death, and lastly, His post-resurrection appearance stories.
-That is why the parables of Jesus are found in the books of Matthew, Mark, and Luke which are also referred to as the synoptic gospels.
+That is why the parables of Jesus are found in the Books of Matthew, Mark, and Luke, which are also referred to as the synoptic gospels.